HM2468/echogramlib/README.md

 #To update the database run git pull to make sure that your codes
-  are the newest version, then run
+#are the newest version, then run
     $ bundle install              #install new gem
     $ bundle update               #update all gems
     $ rails db:migrate            #migrations on modifying database
-    $ rake bears:importdata       #import newest data from csv file to psql
+    $ rake data:importdata        #import newest data from csv file to psql

 **Copy all echogram images into public/image, large file is not uploaded into github, you have to included it manually.